 Focusrite Scarlett 2i4, Logic Pro X, AT2035 not working.

 Me: I'm running Logic Pro X, I've been using Garage band and I just upgraded.
 I have 2 issues out the gate that I cannot seem to get around.
-My Focusrite Scarlet 2i4 is reading my SM57 when it's plugged in but it's not outputting on Logic.
+My Focusrite Scarlett 2i4 is reading my SM57 when it's plugged in but it's not outputting on Logic.
 I can see in my logic that it's picking up the signal and in the interface that it's picking up, but I cannot hear what's going in.
-The S, R, and the I are all clicked, The output is set to scarlet 24i and the input is too in the logic audio preferences.
+The S, R, and the I are all clicked, The output is set to Scarlett 24i and the input is too in the logic audio preferences.
 Interestingly when it records the SM57 it shows that something is being recorded but on playback nothing plays.
 Gain is up on the focusrite, headphones are plugged in, I don't get output on headphones or without headphones.
 I've only tried listening through my laptop headphone jack.
 Guitars plugged in through this same set up do actually produce an output.
 Just neither of my microphones will produce an output.
 The other microphone my AT2035 will however not work at all.
 Even on Garageband where I can get the SM57 to at least generate an output.
 The AT2035 just has not recorded any sound.
 I have the 48v button pushed on and I still can't get input or output from it.
 Anyway I'm really knew so I would love to figure out what I'm doing wrong.
 Thank you.

 Follow up, I just reset everything and for whatever reason the SM57 output is now working, still just cannot get my AT2035 to work.